UK midcaps fall as inflation worries, Starmer uncertainty weigh - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-• Starmer will not set out a timetable for his departure, his deputy said on Monday, defying calls to quit from his party's lawmakers.
+• Earlier in the day, Starmer's deputy said he would not set out a timetable for his departure, defying calls to quit from his party's lawmakers.
+Starmer said he remained focused on doing his job.

 • Last week, Greater Manchester Mayor Andy Burnham said he would seek to contest a parliamentary seat becoming vacant after a colleague decided to stand down, paving the way for him to challenge Starmer for the Labour leadership.

-• Investors have been concerned that Burnham could usher in a period of more government spending and borrowing, straining Britain's already stretched public finances.
+• Investors are concerned that Burnham could usher in a period of more government spending and borrowing, straining Britain's already stretched public finances.

 • "The political centre of gravity is likely to shift left.
 And yes, there is pressure to adapt the fiscal rules.
 But politicians across the spectrum are presumably acutely aware there are limits," said James Smith, developed markets economist, UK, at ING.

-• Bank stocks were 0.3% lower even as the finance ministry laid out planned changes to ring-fencing rules that it said would create a "more agile and proportionate regime."
+• Bank stocks climbed 1% as the finance ministry laid out planned changes to ring-fencing rules, which it said would create a "more agile and proportionate regime".

 Reporting Credits

-(Reporting by Niket Nishant in Bengaluru; Editing by Nivedita Bhattacharjee)
+(Reporting by Niket Nishant and Shashwat Chauhan in Bengaluru; Editing by Nivedita Bhattacharjee and Shilpi Majumdar)

 Key Takeaways